-Every February 14th, we celebrate Valentine’s Day.
+Every February 14, we celebrate Valentine’s Day.
 It seems the holiday is all about romance and love and the happiness of being part of a couple, but then you look around and go, “Wait, nearly half of the population is single!”

-So if Valentine’s Day is all about romance and couples, what are single people to do?
+So, if Valentine’s Day is all about romance and couples, what are single people to do?
 Are they just supposed to ignore the holiday?
 Many try, but Valentine’s Day has become so pervasive in our lives that it’s difficult not to be reminded of it pretty much everywhere you turn.

-1. Spread the love.
+1. Spread the Love

-We think of Valentine’s as being all about romantic love, and there are many historical reasons for that, but there are also historical precedents for celebrating the holiday as simply a time to express your love for anyone you care about.
+We think of Valentine’s Day as being all about romantic love, and there are many historical reasons for that, but there are also historical precedents for celebrating the holiday as simply a time to express your love for anyone you care about.
 According to History, by the middle of the 18th century, “it was common for friends and lovers of all social classes to exchange small tokens of affection …” on Valentine’s Day.

-2. Get together with other singles.
+2. Get Together with Other Singles

-3. Be good to yourself.
+3. Be Good to Yourself

-Want to really look forward to Valentine’s Day?
+Want to look forward to Valentine’s Day?
 Use it as an excuse to treat yourself.
 Why not?
-You probably work hard most of your life, and maybe you don’t get much of a chance to relax and do something just for you.
+You probably work hard most of your life, and maybe you don’t get much of a chance to relax and do something just for yourself.
 Use the holiday as your chance to do just that.

-4. Go on a vacation.
+4. Go on Vacation